abdosahsah/ecommerce-mern-project/README.md

 # ecommerce-mern-project
-ecommerce project using mern ( mongoDB, express js, react js, node js ) and state management library redux
+ecommerce project using Mern stack ( mongoDB, express js, react js, node js ) and using Redux library for state management